 Upon completion of a biological assessment for species under NMFS purview it was determined that the Federal Action would have no effect on these species; therefore, consultation with NMFS was not necessary (Appendix C).
 The Corps requested written confirmation of federally listed threatened and endangered species that are either known to occur or are likely to occur within the project area from the USFWS by letter dated February 19, 2016.
 Informal consultation was initiated with the USFWS on March 1, 2016 with submission of a complete initiation package (Appendix C).
-Consultation under the Endangered Species Act has not been completed; however the USFWS has noted that they fully support the Federal Action.
+The Federal Action is being fully coordinated under the Endangered Species Act and will be in full compliance with the Act.